 - It’s inexpensive: while it’s difficult to put a price one peace of mind, its safe to assume it would be higher than the typical price range associated with private registration.
 Business expenses add up quickly, but it’s difficult to deny that private domain registration is a bargain. keeping your information out of public view isn’t all that expensive in the grand scheme of things.
 For most registrars, it may be less than $10 per year.
 That’s less than a One Dollar Domain Name month to reduce spam, scams and negative regarding your material.

-If your concern about the misuse of a database, consider using private domain registration to maintain control of your personal information and keep others from exploiting it for their own gain.
+If your concerned about the misuse of a database, consider using private domain registration to maintain control of your personal information and keep others from exploiting it for their own gain.